gopheracademy/gopheracademy-web/upcoming/composable-pipelines-pattern.md

 Coming into Go, the author was highly intrigued by all the powerful concurrency patterns made possible in this language, elaborated in blog posts such as [the one on "concurrency patterns"](http://blog.golang.org/pipelines) and ["advanced concurrency patterns"](http://blog.golang.org/advanced-go-concurrency-patterns).

-Even more interestingly, the simple and straight-forward generator pattern in python was easy to implement in Go too, as shown in [Rob Pike's Go Concurrency pattern slides](https://talks.golang.org/2012/concurrency.slide#25), and also [listed on this site](http://www.golangpatterns.info/concurrency/generators).
+Even more interestingly, the simple and straight-forward generator pattern in Python was easy to implement in Go too, as shown in [Rob Pike's Go Concurrency pattern slides](https://talks.golang.org/2012/concurrency.slide#25), and also [listed on this site](http://www.golangpatterns.info/concurrency/generators).

-The above python code would read something like this in Go, using the generator pattern (leaving out some imports and const definitions, for brevity):
+The above Python code would read something like this in Go, using the generator pattern (leaving out some imports and const definitions, for brevity):

 ````go